Halfords expects higher earnings, resumes dividend as UK cycling boom continues

-June 17 (Reuters) - Halfords Group Plc (HFD.L) forecast higher earnings for this year on Thursday after annual profit nearly trebled, as more Britons took to cycling during the pandemic, encouraging the country's biggest bicycle retailer to resume its dividend.
+(Reuters) -Halfords Group Plc forecast higher earnings for this year on Thursday after annual profit nearly trebled, as more Britons took to cycling during the pandemic, encouraging the country’s biggest bicycle retailer to resume its dividend.

 “In the longer-term, we remain confident in the future prospects for the UK’s motoring and cycling markets and our ability to compete strongly in both,” Chief Executive Officer Graham Stapleton said.